 1977 was the year when Americans were told to start eating much less fat and more carbohydrate; that sounded perfectly good in principle but in practice whole grains were and still are very difficult to get.
 So they turned instead to enjoying highly-refined baked products.

-In a hallmark study in South Africa, eminent Dr George Campbell proposed his twenty year diabetes rule; he has been ignored but his theory has been profoundly vindicated.
+In a hallmark study in South Africa, eminent Dr George Campbell proposed his twenty year diabetes rule; he has is ignored but his theory has been profoundly vindicated.

-Another unintended consequence is that fat provides satiety; turning away from butter, eggs and cheese means that people are constantly hungry and have started eating more sugary and refined baked-foods like bagels.
+Another unintended consequence is that fat provides satiety.
+Turning away from butter, eggs and cheese meant that people were constantly hungry; and started eating more sugary and refined baked-goods like bagels.
+Added to the problem was the use of very large amounts of polyunsaturated oils.

-The real bread movement cuts right across all this baloney using whole grains and is not afraid of added fat.
+The real bread movement cuts right across all this baloney using whole grains and is not afraid of added saturated and omega-3 rich fat.

 "When I break your staff of bread, you shall eat but not be satisfied."